 Hairdressing vocabulary and meanings:

 Wash, cut and blowdry – this is when hair is washed, cut, dried and styled at the salon

 Trim – a small amount of hair cut off the ends of the hair to neaten your existing style

 Blowdry – hair is dried with a hairdryer

-Towel dry – hair dried with a towel
+Towel dry – hair is dried with a towel

-Dry trim – hair cut while dry, without washing first (some salons do not offer this)
+Dry trim – hair is cut while dry, without washing first (some salons do not offer a dry trim)

 Layers – hair cut in different lengths, shorter on the top layers and longer underneath